 Goal: By 2023, a Climate Action Plan is adopted for our community with specific recommendations to reach the goal of being carbon neutral by 2050.

 Climate change threatens our long-term health, prosperity and safety—in Clackamas County, in Oregon, and across the planet.
 Together, the Board of County Commissioners has called for action.
 The goal above was first approved by the Board of County Commissioners in 2019, and reaffirmed in 2021.

-An enthusiastic group of 24 outstanding youth have begun meeting to discuss climate issues.
+An enthusiastic group of 24 outstanding youth have been meeting to discuss climate issues since early 2021.
 Youth will face more impacts from climate change than any other group alive today.
 It is vital that climate action planning have youth at the table to plan solutions for the future of our communities.
 The Youth Advisory Task Force is exploring the climate issues youth find most pressing.